-Professor Anastasio earned his PhD degree at the University of Chicago in 2001 and is currently a professor of biomedical engineering at Washington University in St. Louis (WUSTL).
+Professor Anastasio earned his PhD degree at the University of Chicago in 2001 and is currently a professor of biomedical engineering at University of Illinois Urbana-Champaign.
 Dr. Anastasio is an internationally recognized expert on tomographic image reconstruction, imaging physics, and the development of novel computed biomedical imaging systems.
 He has conducted pioneering research in the fields of photoacoustic computed tomography, diffraction tomography, and X-ray phase-contrast imaging.
 He received an NSF CAREER award in 2006 for research related to image reconstruction topics.
 He is on the editorial boards of the Journal of Biomedical Optics and Medical Physics, and is on the organizing committee for the SPIE Photonics West Photon Plus Ultrasound Conference and serves on the OSA FiO program committee.
 He was also a program chair for the 2009 Optical Society of America Signal Recovery and Synthesis Topical Meeting.

 Dr Emelianov’s research interests are in the areas of intelligent diagnostic imaging and patient-specific image-guided therapeutics including cancer imaging and diagnosis, the detection and treatment of atherosclerosis, the development of imaging and therapeutic nanoagents, guided drug delivery and controlled release, simultaneous anatomical, functional, cellular and molecular imaging, multi-modal imaging, and image-guided therapy.